elibroftw/blog.elijahlopez.ca/content/posts/automate-firefox-addon-publishing.md

 ## Prerequisites

 We're going to be using the Firefox Add-ons API to upload your add-on so you will need some API keys.
 You can get your API keys from [here](https://addons.mozilla.org/developers/addon/api/key/).
-Place the pair of API keys into a .env file like so:
+Enter the pair of API keys into a `.env` file like so:

 ```bash
 jwt-issuer=string